Near-Optimal Algorithms for Group Distributionally Robust Optimization and Beyond: Experiments

-\paragraph{Adult dataset.} In Figure~\ref{fig:adult}, we plot the optimality gap of the averaged iterate $\frac{1}{T}\sum_{t=1}^T \theta_t$ against the number of iteration $T$.
+In Figure~\ref{fig:adult}, we plot the optimality gap of the averaged iterate $\frac{1}{T}\sum_{t=1}^T \theta_t$ against the number of iteration $T$.
 We observe that all the algorithms converge with a rate roughly $T^{-0.5}$ for both loss functions, consistent with our convergence bound.
-Furthermore, our algorithms (\textsc{GDRO-EXP3} and \textsc{GDRO-TINF}) achieve faster convergence compared to the algorithm by \citet{Sagawa2020}.
+Furthermore, our algorithms (\textsc{GDRO-EXP3P} and \textsc{GDRO-TINF}) achieve faster convergence compared to the algorithm by \citet{Sagawa2020}.
 Interestingly, \textsc{GDRO-TINF} achieves a $10^{-4}$ optimality gap in $T = 10^6$ iterations, which is faster than the theoretical $T^{-0.5}$ rate in Theorem~\ref{thm:GDRO-TINF}.

-\paragraph{Synthetic dataset.} In Figure~\ref{fig:synthetic}, we plot the objective values of the averaged iterate against the number of iterations.
-For all the values of $m$, our algorithms (especially \textsc{GDRO-EXP3}) consistently achieve smaller loss values faster than the known algorithm.
-The performance gap between our algorithms and the known algorithm increased as $m$ grows, which verifies that our algorithms have better dependence on $m$ in the convergence rate.
+We perform additional experiments in the deep learning regime across five benchmark datasets from WILDS ~\citep{Sagawa2020} including Waterbirds, FMOW, MultiNLI, etc. Worst group and average test performance of various methods is reported in Appendix \ref{sec:dlexp}